 Emily also has a passion for plant-based food.
 She advocates to eliminate food deserts and enjoys empowering youth through gardening and healthy food preparation.

-She has worked at many farms, schools, art centers, and organizations including the John C. Campbell Folk School, Cultural Art Center at Glen Allen, the Visual Arts Center of Richmond, Westminster Canterbury, Art on Wheels, RVA Drink ‘n’ Draw, Stuff Redux Creative Reuse Center, Shalom Farms, Art 180, Performing Statistics Project, the Richmond Virginia Academy for the Arts, Richmond Food Co-op, and Lewis Ginter Botanical Garden.
+She has worked at many farms, schools, art centers, and organizations including the John C. Campbell Folk School, the Visual Arts Center of Richmond, Westminster Canterbury, Art on Wheels, Stuff Redux Creative Reuse Center (now SCRAP RVA), Shalom Farms, Art 180, Performing Statistics Project, and Lewis Ginter Botanical Garden and many others.

 Emily loves building community through creative reverie and wild revelry alike.
 She cares equally about putting art materials into the hands of enthusiastic and reluctant beginners as well as elevating art intellectualism to an elite level with her more experienced students.
 In classes like Abstract Expressionism this duality thrives.
 She believes art is in everyone’s guts, we just need to let ourselves channel it, roll with it, risk, and be rewarded.